trustbloc/docs/readthedocs/source/orb/pubsub.md

 When a message is published to a queue, one of the subscribers in the Orb domain handles the message.
 If a processing error occurs (such as the DB is temporarily unavailable) then the handler replies with a _nack_.
-In this case the message is sent to a _redelivery_ queue so that it may be retried at a later time.
+In this case the message is sent to a _orb.redelivery_ queue so that it may be retried at a later time.

-The _redelivery_ queue is configured as the _dead-letter-queue_ for all queues in Orb.
+The _orb.redelivery_ queue is configured as the _dead-letter-queue_ for all queues in Orb.
-When a message is rejected (_nacked_) by a subscriber, it is automatically sent to the _redelivery_ queue.
+When a message is rejected (_nacked_) by a subscriber, it is automatically sent to the _orb.redelivery_ queue.
 The first time a message is rejected, the redelivery handler immediately redelivers the message to the original destination queue.
-If the message is rejected again, an _expiration_ header value is set on the message, and the message is posted to a _wait_ queue.
+If the message is rejected again, an _expiration_ header value is set on the message, and the message is posted to a _orb.wait_ queue.
 The expiration value is calculated by a backoff algorithm using the following parameters:

 1) [mq-redelivery-initial-interval](parameters.html#mq-redelivery-initial-interval)